justanyone2023/OpenPerf-images/README.md

 ​	•	The main metrics that the benchmark tracks.

-​	•	**OpenPerf** uses task-specific metrics, including accuracy, graph precision, and rank, which allows it to be adapted to a variety of tasks in the OSS ecosystem.
-Other frameworks focus on metrics such as accuracy, time-to-train, or inference speed.
+​	•	**OpenPerf** employs task-specific metrics, including accuracy, graph precision, and rank, enabling it to be adapted to a variety of tasks within the OSS ecosystem.
+In contrast, other frameworks focus on metrics such as accuracy, time-to-train, or inference speed, which are primarily relevant to general data science tasks.

 ​	7.	**End-to-End Evaluation**: